basisproject/paper/src/03-regions.md

 - Percentage of-cost to charge for apartments (90% would be a 10% subsidy, 110% would be a 10% apartment tax)
 - Percentage of-cost to charge for duplex and house rental
 - UBI monthly payment amounts
-- Director position appointments for various regionally-operated companies
+- Board of director position appointments for various regionally-operated companies

 ## Regionally-operated companies